cloudbec/nuagebec-docker-ubuntu/README.md

 Usage
 -----

-To create the image `nuagebec/ubuntu` with one tag per Ubuntu release, execute the following commands on the tutum-ubuntu branch:
+To create the image `nuagebec/ubuntu` with Ubuntu, execute the following commands on the nugebec-ubuntu master branch:

 	git checkout master
 	docker build -t nuagebec/ubuntu .